BayarkhuuBataa/odoo_dependency_graph/README.md

-# odoo_dependency_graph
+# Odoo Dependency Graph Generator
-A simple script to create a dependency graph for a given Odoo module
+A simple script that creates a dependency graph for a given Odoo module.

+## How it does it
+The script fires up ERPPeek and using the ir.module.module & ir.module.module.dependencies models creates a hierarchy graph which can exported via terminal, SVG or JSON.